getsentry/sentry/src/sentry/api/endpoints/notifications/notification_actions.md

 Notification Actions are meant to be a generic abstraction of the actions we fire when alert rules go off.
 In fact the structure of the model for `NotificationAction` was abstracted from `AlertRuleTriggerAction` but is intentionally unrelated to issues/events/incidents.
 Instead, they are meant to help new features of Sentry fire notifications to integrations instead of through personal notifications.
+You can think of these as organization notifications, which can be configured across the whole organization/project, rather than per recipient.

 Some examples of possible notification actions:
 - Receiving audit log entries to a slack channel
 - Creating jira tickets from new user feedback items
-- Messaging a team in MSTeams whenever a release is created
+- Triggering a GitHub notification whenever a release is created in Sentry
+- Quota notifications or billing updates to
+- Project notifications send to a slack channel instead of the teams/members

 ## How they work